sasikumar-sugumar/docker-compose-neo4j/README.md

 # docker-compose-neo4j
-Docker Compose for neo4j with Environment ariables
+Docker Compose for neo4j with Environment Variables